Teaching

 Teaching Statement

-To engage my students to think critically within my classes I seek to provide knowledge with not only the what of the subject but the why as well.
+To engage my students to think critically within my classes I seek to provide knowledge with not only the “what” of the subject but the “why” as well.
 Whenever possible it is important that the reasons why, whether it is the reason we use close eye bolts when lifting, or why a 2×4 isn’t really 2” x 4”, the why is at the forefront of the conversation.
-This helps to catalogue the knowledge in a way that it can be used for creative or innovative endeavors.
+This helps to catalogue the knowledge in a way that it can be used for creative and innovative endeavors.
+With the constant advancement of technology it is important that the students are understanding the reasoning behind current and past techniques because this knowledge will be what helps them build the future of the industry.

 Teaching Experience